-Hence, the smaller the effective sample size and the lower the EPV the higher the risk the final prediction model has included spurious predictors (so-called overfitted models) or failed to include important predictors (underfitting) and will yield biased estimates of the model apparent predictive performance.(27, 28, 100-102, 109) Both overfitting and underfitting result in biased estimates of the predictive performance of the model.
-Other nuances in the data which simply arise by chance (such as interactions, non-linear trends) may also lead to an overfitted model, especially when sample size is small.
-With small EPV, authors need to quantify the extent of over- or underfitting of the developed prediction model, for example by using internal validation techniques.
+Hence, the smaller the effective sample size and the lower the EPV the higher the risk the final prediction model has included spurious predictors (so-called overfitted models) or failed to include important predictors (underfitting) and will yield biased estimates of the model apparent predictive performance.(27, 28, 100-102, 109) With small EPV, authors need to quantify the extent of misfitting of the developed prediction model, for example by using internal validation techniques.
 Based on this internal validation, they then must produce optimism-adjusted estimates of model performance and adjust the model (i.e. shrink regression coefficients) to decrease this bias (see signalling question 4.8).

 Model validation studies

-In a validation study, the aim is to quantify the predictive performance of an existing model using a separate dataset from that used in its development.(8, 27, 101, 110-112) Emphasis in a validation study is on accurate and precise estimation of model performance so that meaningful conclusions can be drawn.
-Sample size recommendations for validation studies are that at least 100 participants with the outcome are needed, otherwise risk of biased estimates of model performance increases.(113-115)
+In a validation study, the aim is to quantify the predictive performance of an existing model using a separate dataset from the model development.(8, 27, 101, 110-112) Emphasis in a validation study is on accurate and precise estimation of model performance so that meaningful conclusions can be drawn.
+Sample size recommendations for validation studies are that at least 100 participants with the outcome are needed, otherwise the risk of biased estimates of model performance increases.(113-115)